-The Toluene markets are covered by ICIS weekly in Asia, Europe and the US, while a daily report is also available for Asia.
+The Toluene markets are covered by ICIS weekly in Asia, Europe and the US.
 This reliable and trustworthy tool allows you to stay up-to-date with news and analysis and gives you the confidence to make vital commercial decisions.

 How we can help

 Toluene news and market information products from ICIS

 We offer the following regional Toluene analysis and news coverage to keep you informed of factors and developments affecting prices in the Toluene marketplace.

 Price Reporting – More information about the price reports we publish on Toluene

 Independent price assessments and market coverage by region